Last updated: September 2019

 However, you can't just price your ink colors linearly.
 A 6-color job doesn't mean you should merely charge 6x the price of a 1-color impression!

 It will become prohibitively expensive for your customers to get colorful products if you price those jobs out of your model – and no one likes to see their products turn boring because it's too costly.
+However, each added color means another screen that needs to be burned and reclaimed – as well as set up on the press.
+This adds time and risk!

 Yes, there are more variables and more risk involved with printing more colors.
 So more color does mean a higher cost.